How to ride Metro

 Buy a Transit GO Ticket on your phone app and show the driver.

 Insert an exact amount of cash or coins.
 Drivers cannot give you change.
-When paying with cash or a bus ticket, ask your driver for a paper transfer to use when boarding another bus within two hours.
+When paying with cash or a bus ticket, ask your driver for a paper transfer to use when boarding another bus within 2 hours.

 Step 4: Request a stop and exit

 Watch and listen for your stop to be announced.
-When your stop is next, pull the yellow cord or push a red "STOP" button.
+When your stop is next, pull the yellow cord or push a red STOP button.

-The “STOP REQUESTED” sign will light up and a bell will ding.
+The STOP REQUESTED sign will light up and a bell will ding.
 Exit through a side or back door unless you need the front door ramp.